 I could go on and on, but I think you get the picture.
 Salmon truly is a superfood.
 And it also happens to be super versatile and easy to cook!

+- Look for Freshness: Check the “sell by” or “use by” date on the package to ensure it’s within the recommended period.
+Also, examine the flesh of the salmon; it should be firm, moist, and shiny without any dull or discolored patches.
 If you’re buying fresh fillets, give them a little push with your finger to test their freshness.
 Fresh fillets will “bounce back,” while older fillets will stay indented where you press them.

+- Inspect the Skin: If the salmon is sold with the skin on, check that it’s smooth and without any signs of browning or drying.
 And if you’re buying a whole salmon?
 Make sure its eyes are bright, its skin is shiny, and that the fish itself feels firm and strong when you lift it – never soft or floppy.

-14 Easy and Healthy Salmon Recipes
+25 Easy & Healthy Salmon Recipes to Try

 Are you feeling inspired to get in the kitchen and cook up some salmon?
 I hope so!
 It’s such an easy and rewarding way to add more variety and nutrition to your menu.
 Plus, there are so many scrumptious ways to make it!
 Let’s take a look at some amazing salmon recipes.
 Each one is easy, healthy, and best of all: loaded with flavor!